umarhassan-mitodl/21h.001-fall-2013/content/pages/syllabus.md

 Description
 -----------

-21H.001, a [CI-H subject](http://web.mit.edu/commreq/), explores fundamental questions about the causes and nature of revolutions.
+21H.001, a {{% resource_link "6de3d587-a588-48e9-82d2-7751519e241b" "CI-H subject" %}}, explores fundamental questions about the causes and nature of revolutions.
 How do people overthrow their rulers?
 How do they establish new governments?
 Do radical upheavals require bloodshed, violence, or even terror?
 How have rolutionaries attempted to establish their ideals and realize their goals?
 Have revolutionary outcomes ever matched initial expectations?
 To answer these and other questions, we will study three major examples of profound political, social, cultural, and economic transformation in the late eighteenth and early nineteenth centuries: the American, French, and Haitian Revolutions.
 We will also compare these revolutions to the events that have unfolded in Egypt since the beginning of 2011.
 By the end of the course, students will be able to offer reasons why some revolutions succeed and others fail.
 Materials for the course include the writings of revolutionaries, declarations and constitutions, music, films, art, memoirs, and newspapers.

 Prerequsites
 ------------